dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/sprint1.md

 This is the time to transition to the next sprint!
 This will involve a short review and team retrospective and planning next steps.

 You should have an in-person team meeting and resolve all your currently working on tasks as best you can in preparation for this meeting.
-All your feature pull requests should be reviewed and merged into master so you can demo your work.
+All your previous sprint assigned issues and feature pull requests should be reviewed and merged into master so you can demo your work.

 ### Review